BibiHagan/go-product-api/stories.md

     - [x] Update documentation
     Questions:
     - Can a product exist with no Options?
+    NOTE:
+    - productId was left single digit for the ease of testing

 ### GET /products/{productId}/options/{optionId}
     - [x] finds the specified product option for the specified product.